Highlights: October 2024 NIH Office of AIDS Research Advisory Council Meeting

 The meeting concluded with updates from—

-- NIH advisory bodies, including the AIDS Research Advisory Committee (ARAC), the National Advisory Mental Health Council (NAMHC), the National Advisory Council on Drug Abuse (NACDA), and the NIH HIV/AIDS Executive Committee (NHAEC).
+- NIH advisory bodies, including the AIDS Research Advisory Committee (ARAC), the National Advisory Mental Health Council (NAMHC), and the National Advisory Council on Drug Abuse (NACDA).
 This included an update on the renewal of the HIV Clinical Trials Networks, as well as an update on concepts cleared by NIH Institute, Center, and Office (ICO) Councils.

 - HIV Clinical Guidelines Working Groups of OARAC, which shared updates to several clinical guidelines, including new recommendations to prevent anal cancer for people with HIV, the first U.S. federal guidelines on the topic.